Homotopy theory of Stokes data: Introduction

-For representability results along these lines in the De Rham side see \cite{pantev:hal-02003691}.
-Before presenting our main theorem, let us explain how stratified homotopy theory enters the game.
+Given an algebraic flat bundle $(E,\nabla)$ on $\mathbb{C}\setminus \{P_1,\dots, P_n\}$, several algebraic structures arising from its flat sections can be defined.
+The most basic one is the \textit{monodromy representation}, obtained by analytic continuation of the flat sections along loops in $\mathbb{C}\setminus \{P_1,\dots, P_n\}$.
+A more sophisticated algebraic structure governing the asymptotic behaviours of the flat sections near the $P_i$ was discovered by Stokes \cite{Stokes_2009} and formalized by Deligne and Malgrange \cite{DeligneLettreMalgrange,BV} by means of \textit{Stokes filtered local systems}.
+See also \cite{SVDP,Boalch_Topology_Stokes} for alternative viewpoints in dimension 1.
+In a punctured neighbourhood of $P_i$, a Stokes filtered local system consists in a local system $L$ whose germs are filtered by an ordered set varying in a constructible way.
+In a nutshell, $L$ encodes the flat sections of $(E,\nabla)$ and the filtrations pertain to their growth order when approaching $P_i$.
+Stokes filtered local systems were discovered by Mochizuki in any dimension \cite{Mochizuki2}.

-Let $X$ be a complex manifold and let $D$ be a normal crossing divisor.
-The starting point is a transfer of Mochizuki's notion of higher dimensional Stokes filtered local system in a purely categorical setup.
-The first step of this transfer is channeled by the \textit{topological exodromy equivalence} from \cite{Lurie_Higher_algebra,Exodromy_coefficient,jansen2023stratified,Beyond_conicality} which converts a hyperconstructible hypersheaf with respect to a stratification $P$ of $X$ into a functor from the $\infty$-category of Exit Paths $\Pi_{\infty}(X,P)$ attached to $(X,P)$.
-By design, the objects of $\Pi_{\infty}(X,P)$ are the points of $X$ and the morphisms between two points $x$ and $y$ can be thought of as continuous paths $\gamma \colon [0,1]\to X$ such that $\gamma((0,1])$ lies in the same stratum as $y$.
-Let $\mathscr{I}\subset \cO_{X}(\ast D)/\cO_{X}$ be a good sheaf of irregular values (see \cref{good sheaf}).
-Let $\pi \colon \widetilde{X}\to X$ be the real blow-up of $X$ along $D$ (see \cref{real_blow_up}).
+During the quest for derived moduli for higher dimensional Stokes filtered local systems \cite{Geometric_Stokes}, we realized that they could be viewed as particular functors that we called \textit{Stokes functors} and that we describe now in more detail.
+Let $X$ be a complex manifold admitting a smooth compactification.
+Let $D$ be a normal crossing divisor in $X$ and put $U\coloneqq X\setminus D$.
+Let $\pi \colon \widetilde{X}\to X$ be the real-blow up along $D$ and $j \colon U \to \widetilde{X}$ the inclusion.
+Let $\mathscr{I} \subset \cO_{X}(\ast D)/ \cO_{X}$ be a good sheaf of irregular values in the sense of \cite{Mochizuki2}.
 A point $x\in \widetilde{X}$ with $\pi(x)\in D$ can be thought of as a line passing through $\pi(x)$ and a section of $\pi^{\ast}\mathscr{I}$ near $x$ as a meromorphic function defined on some small multi-sector emanating from $\pi(x)$.
 For two such sections $a$ and $b$, the relation